 Prevent empty exchanges (SIP-47) — This will fix an edge-case that was introduced with SIP-37 that reduces exchanges, burns and transferAndSettle invocations down to the user’s balance - even if no settlement occurred.

-New synths: eight new cryptoassets, Brent Crude oil, the FTSE 100 Index and S&P Global 1200 Index (SIP to come) — We will be adding a range of new Synths to the system.
-These include eight new crypto Synths that will be determined via Discord and added to this post before Hadar.
-We will also add a Synth tracking Brent Crude oil as well as two new indices, the FTSE 100 Index and S&P Global 1200 Index (determined via Discord poll).
+New synths: six new cryptoassets, Brent Crude oil, and two new indices (SIP to come) — We will be adding a range of new Synths to the system.
+These include six new crypto Synths that will be determined via Discord and added to this post before Hadar.
+We will also add a Synth tracking Brent Crude oil as well as two new indices (to be determined via Discord poll).

 This release is called Hadar,' which like all releases is named after a star (in order of visual magnitude).
 If you've got any comments or questions about the release, please submit it at our GitHub Issues page or come join the conversation in Discord.